 The block on the left lines your hole from left to right, while the plastic piece centers your hole top to bottom.
 The automatic center punch “dents” a little hole which acts as a guide for your drill bit.
 LOVE it!

-You can see that although there are actually SIX drawers, I put EIGHT knobs on this chest.
+You can see that although there are actually SIX drawers from the original repurosed desk.
 I like the fact that the two very deep drawers appear to be two drawers instead of one.
+Therefore I put EIGHT knobs on this chest.

 This repurposed desk turned into a chest can be multi-purposed.
 I’m not sure which room it will land in, nor what I will actually use it for.
 It can be used for office/tax papers, lingerie, or even jewelry.
 If used as a file cabinet, the deep drawers could hold file folders.
 If used to organize accessories, the smaller drawers could hold belts, while the deep drawers could hold handbags or boots.

 What would you store in the “tower of terror?”